INFORMATION FOR APPLICANTS

 We encourage prospective students to attend an admissions event or schedule a visit.
 Contact our admissions office for additional information.

-Applying to Learning & Teaching?
+Applicants to Learning & Teaching

 As of December 2017, L&T applicants can submit qualifying GRE scores in place of PRAXIS results.

 For exams taken in 2012 and after, a combined verbal and quantitative score of 288